Richard9703/ModernArtGallery/README.md

 ![image](https://user-images.githubusercontent.com/91730394/143301608-a6ea5979-c079-4892-89d2-410bb4caec69.png)
 ![image](https://user-images.githubusercontent.com/91730394/143316510-25e9d479-d3b9-49fe-9386-06443e7d6f56.png)

 The gallery section is to showcase artworks from the artists.
-It will be a grid/column style where you will be able to zoom
+It will be a grid/column style where you will be able to zoom // Had issues with the gallery and container

 ![image](https://user-images.githubusercontent.com/91730394/143316687-bddbada5-973e-4e1b-b21a-b96aad4dfe6d.png)